echofoxtrotpl/echofoxtrotpl/README.md

 ## Hi there 👋

+:books: In my spare time I'm currently learning:

+* .NET
-:books: I'm currently learning .NET and React with Next.js with hope to become a Fullstack Developer.
+* React with Next.js
+* SwiftUI

 :mortar_board: I'm second year student of Computer Science and AI at AGH University of Science and Technology in Cracow, Poland.